Pensions Increase

 When it comes to tax there are 2 things to keep in mind:

-1. Personal allowance – this is amount of income you can have before you pay tax and is currently £12,570 per year.
+1. Personal allowance – this is the amount of income you can have before you pay tax and is currently £12,570 per year.
 Personal Allowance has not increased in line with inflation like your pension.

 2. Your state pension is deducted from your Personal Allowance.
 So, if for example your state pension was £6,000 a year, your Personal Allowance would reduce to £6,570.